jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 > Any environment variables set in an env context defined at the workflow level
 > in the caller workflow are not propagated to the called workflow.

-As a result, another pattern is required: the use of ouput variables from a previously executed job.
+As a result, another pattern is required: the use of output variables from a previously executed job.

 ### Configuration through Environment Variables